Bartlett Foot & Ankle Stress Fracture

 The calcaneus is the heel bone.
 Pain occurs on the outer side of the heel.
 Due to constant walking, some people don’t see the pain as a problem.
 They put it down to standing all day or give another excuse.

-Get in Touch with a Foot and Ankle Specialist
+Get In Touch With A Foot And Ankle Specialist

 If you only feel pain when you are using your feet, this is a good indicator you may have a stress fracture.
 The pain will be localized in a specific area with other signs of inflammation.
 Then, you need to call our office.
 Check for signs of discoloration on your foot.
 It may indicate blood is not flowing well into your foot.
 This can cause problems such as avascular necrosis.
 This means the bone tissue will die.